Manh D. Vu

 /Architecture

-The Earth Village
+>/ The Earth Village

-They make the convention and regulations to ban selling land to outsiders and forbite building different from Dao Ethnic architecture.
+They make the convention and regulations to ban selling land to outsiders and forbid building different from Dao Ethnic architecture.
 When successfully protecting the traditional Dao village landscape, Nam Dam becomes a tourist attraction.
 And developing the homestay service brings great economic benefit to the Nam Dam village, helping to reduce poverty.

 Architecture